fatord/sustainabite/README.md

 - Filter recipes by dietary preferences (vegetarian, vegan, gluten-free, etc.)
 - View recipe details including used and missing ingredients
 - Get a "best match" recipe based on your ingredients
-- "Surprise me" feature to randomly select a recipe

 ## Getting Started